EricTheRed-507/observer-example/README.md

  ## Why this design pattern fits
 The _observer pattern_ is a software design pattern in which an object, named the subject, **maintains a list of its dependents**, called observers, and **notifies them automatically** of any state changes, usually by calling one of their methods.
 It is often used for implementing **distributed event-handling systems** in event-driven software.
+>[!IMPORTANT]
+> The bolded phrases above all align with the needs and intent of this system.
+The aysnchronous message broker needs to message it's list of dependents and notify them in an event-driven way.

 ## UML Diagram
 ![image](https://github.com/user-attachments/assets/18b3caa1-0d86-4b7c-9b8a-ac948aebccc9)

 The above class diagram depicts the four classes in this system and relates them to the nominal design pattern.
-The methods in red are the observer typical methods, and the methods in blue are implementation specific to this implementation of a message queue.
+The methods in $${\color{red}red}$$ are the observer typical methods, and the methods in $${\color{blue}blue}$$ are implementation specific to this implementation of a message queue.

 ## Code Description
 ### main.cpp